nextcloud/documentation/admin_manual/configuration_server/occ_command.rst

 **users** and **db-admins** groups.
 Any groups that do not exist are created::

  $ sudo -u www-data php occ user:add --display-name="Layla Smith"
-   --group="users db-admins" layla
+   --group="users" --group="db-admins" layla
    Enter password:
    Confirm password:
    The user "layla" was created successfully
    Display name set to "Layla Smith"
+   User "layla" added to group "users"
-   User "layla" added to group "users db-admins"
+   User "layla" added to group "db-admins"

 Go to your Users page, and you will see your new user.

 ``password-from-env`` allows you to set the user's password from an environment